The CCI Staff

 Garrett signed on with CCI in June of 2007, performing in-home electric efficiency assessments and education for Duquesne Light's Smart Comfort Program.
 Garrett went on to earn two BPI certifications qualifying him to perform comprehensive audits for the Peoples TWP Weatherization and Columbia Gas IQEEP programs.

-Jennifer Fox — Special Events & Programs Manager
+Jennifer Fox — Business Manager

 Jen packs the power of nonprofit experience, with more than 15 years in the sector.
 Most recently, before joining CCI, Jen worked at Design Center Pittsburgh.
 Jen has tackled a wide variety of roles and duties, from establishing and coordinating the early days of “Pedal Pittsburgh” to supporting the highly regarded Thought Leader speaker series in partnership with Point Park College.
 Her experience includes development and event management, communications, finance, and general operations.
 Jen received a BA in Sociology from John Carroll University.
 She lives in Mt.
 Lebanon with her husband, daughter, and two dogs.
 Her hobbies include running and cooking.